 Admissions and Certification of Minor

-Dr. Pamela Banks-Lee will serve as adviser and certify completion of the minor.
+Dr. Pamela Banks-Lee will serve as advisor and certify completion of the minor.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Paperwork for certification can be found with 3328 College of Textiles and should be completed no later than during the registration period for the student's final semester at NC State.

 Contact PersonDr.
 Pamela Banks-Lee